Ankle Sprain Treatment in Frisco & Dallas

 While low ankle sprains represent 90% of all ligament injuries to the ankle, the more rare, high ankle sprain, requires special care.
-Our renown sports physicians and orthopedic surgeons in Frisco and Dallas treat these ankle injuries regularly.
+Our renowned sports physicians and Dallas orthopedic surgeons treat these ankle injuries regularly.
 If you’ve recently suffered an ankle injury, we recommend getting your ankle checked to ensure you aren’t at risk for a high ankle sprain, as well.
 Some individuals experience ankle pain after running, which could be indicative of an ankle sprain.

 What is an Ankle Sprain?

 If you have sprained or otherwise injured your ankle recently, you could be at risk of having an injured syndesmosis ligament, as well.
 Most call this a high ankle sprain.
 This type of injury can occur when the ankle is forcefully twisted outwards or if the leg is twisted inwards, while the foot is held stable.